mmarko88/mmarko88.github.io/content/post/java/case_insensitive_string_hashmap/index.md

 While TreeMap offers good performance, it may not be as fast as HashMap for large datasets.
 The query time increases with the size of the dataset.
 However, searching the data using TreeMap is similar to performing a binary search, so the access time doesn't drop linearly.
 Although TreeMap provides good performance, it can't match the nearly constant O(1) access time of HashMap.

 ## Solution 2: Use HashMap
-Unfortunately, hash maps only work based on object hash code and equals methods, and it doesn't allow for custom functions to be supplied at the constructor or in any other way.
+Unfortunately, hash maps only work based on object `hashCode` and `equals` methods, and it doesn't allow for custom functions to be supplied at the constructor or in any other way.
 This can be limiting, and as a result, many programmers opt for TreeMap.

 However, as professional developers, we can create a better implementation for case-insensitive string equals and hash code methods.
 There are two main approaches: